How to Spot a Declining Tree Prior to it's Too Late

 FAQs

-How do I know when a tree has died?
+What can I do to tell when a tree has died?

-What are the warning signs of a dying tree?
+What are the symptoms of a tree that is diseased?

-The most common signs of disease in trees are dying leaves, wilted or yellowed branches, and mushroom growth at the at the base of the tree.
+Common signs of illness in trees include yellowing leaves, wilted branches, and mushroom growth at the base of the tree.

 Conclusion